Discrete $p$-Form Symmetry and Higher Coulomb Phases: Coulomb phases in lattice p -form electrodynamics

 \subsection{Cellular cochains as lattice analogues of differential forms}

 In a lattice model, the lattice structure equips spacetime with the structure of a cellular complex (or CW-complex), so that it is natural to use the language of cellular cohomology, such that cellular cocycles may be thought of as discrete analogues of differential forms.
 (For a pedagogical description of cellular homology, see \cite{hatcher}.)

-Let us consider a tiling (or tessellation)\footnote{We do not need periodicity; an aperiodic tiling will also do.} \(\Lambda\) of \(\mathbb R^d\) --- for instance, by hypercubes, or the triangular or hexagonal tiling of \(\mathbb R^2\), or the tiling of \(\mathbb R^3\) by truncated octahedra or more complicated polyhedra (see fig.~\ref{fig:tiling}).
+Let us consider a tiling (or tessellation)\footnote{We do not need periodicity; an aperiodic tiling will also do.} \(\Lambda\) of \(\mathbb R^d\) --- for instance, by hypercubes, or the triangular or hexagonal tiling of \(\mathbb R^2\), or the tiling of \(\mathbb R^3\) by truncated octahedra or more complicated polyhedra.
 In technical terms, this defines a cell complex structure on \(\mathbb R^d\).
 We use the notation \(X_k(\Lambda)\) for the \(k\)-cells of this cell complex.
 Thus \(X_0(\Lambda)\) is the set of vertices; \(X_1(\Lambda)\) is the set of links (edges); \(X_2(\Lambda)\) is the set of plaquettes.
 For instance, when \(\Lambda\) is the hypercube tiling, we have

 where \((\mathbf e_1,\dotsc,\mathbf e_n)\) are the canonical basis vectors of \(\mathbb R^n\).
-Tilings admit a duality, generalising that of planar graphs, which may be thought of as the `infinite-volume limit' of the duality of convex polytopes.
+Tilings admit a duality, generalizing that of planar graphs, which may be thought of as the `infinite-volume limit' of the duality of convex polytopes.
 If \(\hat\Lambda\) is the tiling dual to \(\Lambda\), then we have the canonical identifications

 For instance, the triangular tiling of \(\mathbb R^2\) is dual to the hexagonal tiling, and the hypercube tiling of \(\mathbb R^d\) is dual to itself.
 On such a tiling, we use the notation \(\Omega^k(\Lambda;G)\) (where \(G\) is an Abelian group under addition) for the set of functions